abo3skr2019/Liars-Dice-Svelte/README.md

 ## Development
 ### Todo
-- add a max to the quantity to be the sum of mydice+opponentdice
+- [ ] add a max to the quantity to be the sum of mydice+opponentdice
-- Multiplayer Support instead of just duels
+- [ ] Multiplayer Support instead of just duels
-- QR Code input for connection codes
+- [x] QR Code input for connection codes
-- Speedup new Round
+- [ ] Speedup new Round
-- 3d Dice (Maybe)
+- [x] 3d Dice (Maybe)
+  - Well We made better dice so i'll mark this for now
 ### Prerequisites
 - Node.js
 - npm or yarn